 The John Angus Erskine Bequest

-Each year, some 70 distinguished, international academic visitors who are already advanced in the learning of any subject taught in the Faculties of Commerce, Engineering or Science are invited to the University of Canterbury for durations of, normally, one to three months for the purpose of giving lectures in such subjects to students of the University.
+Each year, some 70 distinguished, international academic visitors who are already advanced in the learning of any subject predominately taught in Faculties of Business, Engineering and Science are invited to the University of Canterbury ('UC') for durations of, normally, one to three months for the purpose of giving lectures in such subjects to UC students.

-The Erskine Bequest also funds some 25 outgoing Erskine Fellowships each year which enable University academic staff members in the above participating Faculties to increase their knowledge in such subjects so as to better enable them to teach those subjects to students.
+The Erskine Bequest also funds some 25 outgoing Erskine Fellowships each year which enable UC academic staff members predominately from the Faculties of Business, Engineering and Science to increase their knowledge in such subjects so as to better enable them to teach those subjects to UC students.

-The Bequest has funded these Programmes since 1963.
+The Erskine Bequest has funded these Programmes since 1963.

 At the end of 1890, Erskine became the first Southland youth to win a Junior Scholarship to the University of New Zealand.
 Third equal on the list, he was one place above that achieved the previous year by distinguished University of Canterbury alumnus, nuclear physicist Ernest Rutherford.